How to Become a Personal Trainer in 4 Simple Steps

 Why I am qualified to recommend top personal trainer certifications

-Hi, I’m Eddie Lester, the founder and CEO of Fintess Mentors.
-I’ve been a personal trainer for nearly two decades and have eight personal training certifications.
+Hi, I’m Eddie Lester, the founder and CEO of Fitness Mentors.
+I’ve been a personal trainer for nearly 20 years and have 10 personal training certifications.
 In addition, I used to be a personal trainer certification teacher at a vocational college making me highly familiar with the educational materials and learning styles of each major CPT body and prospective students, respectively.

 Best Personal Training Certification Reviews